All Episodes

 All right.

-One of them is kind of thick, it wasn't one of those because it's too thick.
+It wasn't one of those because it's too thick.

-Every you would have seen it would be super obvious.
+It would be super obvious.

-The other one is metal, and it's thinner, and you could sort of see from outlines of a shirt on certain pictures, you could tell that there was a breastplate in there.
+And you could sort of see from outlines of his shirt on certain pictures, you could tell that there was a breastplate in there.

-Now, the breastplate also has at the top a little bit of a what would you call it?
+Now, the breastplate also has at the top a little bit of a, what would you call it?

-So it's not flat flat.
+So it's not flat-flat.

-It's it's flat, and then it just sort of curves in at the top, a little bit of a ridge.
+It's flat, and then it just sort of curves in at the top, a little bit of a ridge.

 So I saw it hit there.

-I mean, I I thought I saw it.
+I mean, I thought I saw it.

 So it looks like he hit the curvy part of the chest plate, maybe on this side, and then came up into the neck.

-And the reason that it didn't go through the neck is that it was you know, sort of a ricochet that came off the chest plate.
+And the reason that it didn't go through the neck is that it was, you know, sort of a ricochet that came off the chest plate.

-It might have even been a piece of the chest plate as opposed to uh a round that's possible, or it could have been both, or it could have been shrapnel, maybe it was just what's left of a bullet.
+It might have even been a piece of the chest plate as opposed to a round.

 Now, all the people who know firearms were saying that's not possible because if it hit the neck directly, there's no way it stays in the neck.

-I mean, it would be in their body, it wouldn't be in Charlie's body.
+I mean, it would be in their body.

-Uh he knows what he's talking about.
+He knows what he's talking about.

-The the green beret I'm talking about.
+The green beret I'm talking about.

 So please, if you can come up with his name, I think he was impressive.

-Uh, and I I just I consider that closed.
+And I just consider that closed.

-Uh I'm completely satisfied that that expert opinion answered all my questions.
+I'm completely satisfied that that expert opinion answered all my questions.

-So uh it was a fluke, I think.
+So it was a fluke, I think.

 That's the whole story.